Wedjaa/iiif-node/README.md

 This is a NodeJS IIIF 2.0 Compliant Server, it requires some fiddling - as of this first release - to work correctly; namely it has a dependency on a modified version of the sharp library.

+## Prerequisites

+To successfully run this service you need the following packages installed:

+  - libmagick++-dev

 ## Using the docker image

 The Docker image can be created by launching the `docker\build.sh` script included.
 It will create an image named *iiif-node:latest*.